PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Prototype

 \subsubsection{SVM-Eye}

 Given that eye movements are independent from the scene camera's shutter status, they can be used to (1) detect privacy-sensitive situations while the camera shutter is open and (2) detect changes in the subjective privacy level while the camera shutter is closed.

-The goal of this second component is to instead detect changes in a user's eye movements that are likely linked to changes in the privacy sensitivity of the current situation and thereby to reduce the number of shutter reopenings as much as possible.
+The goal of this second component is to instead detect changes in a user's eye movements that are likely linked to changes in the privacy sensitivity of the current situation and thereby to keep the number of times the shutter is reopened as low as possible.
 To detect privacy-sensitive situations and changes, we trained SVM classifiers (kernel=rbf, C=1) with characteristic eye movement features, which we extracted using only the eye camera video data.
-Table~\ref{tab:PAMIFeatures} summarises the features that we extracted from fixations, saccades, blinks, pupil diameter, and a user's scan paths.
+We extracted a total of 52 eye movement features, covering fixations, saccades, blinks, and pupil diameter (see Table 2 in the supplementary material for a list and description of the features).
 Similar to~\cite{bulling11_pami}, each saccade is encoded as a character forming words of length $n$ (wordbook).
-We extracted these features on a sliding window of 30 seconds (step size of 1 second).
+We extracted these features using a sliding window of 30 seconds \mbox{(step size of 1 sec).}